Eligibility & Deadlines

 Undergraduate Eligibility Criteria

-In order to qualify for financial aid an undergraduate student must:
+In order to qualify for need-based financial aid, an undergraduate student must:

 - Be a U.S. citizen, or eligible non-citizen per federal regulations.

 - Not have received a bachelor’s degree or its equivalent - some forms of aid, however are offered to post-undergraduate students as specifically noted under the section titled “Bachelor’s Degree Holders.”

 - Not have received aid for the maximum number of allowable semesters (eight).